Xcodes-sudo/Silent-Disco-DevOps/README.md

 # Silent Disco DevOps - College Event Website

-An IBM DevOps assignment based on a static multi-page website converted into a standardized Spring Boot Maven application running on Java 23.
+A Project based on a static multi-page website converted into a standardized Spring Boot Maven application running on Java 21.
 This project acts as the foundation for modern CI/CD, Containerization, Orchestration, and Monitoring practices.

 ## Project Overview
 This repository contains a responsive, dark-themed **Silent Disco College Event Website**.
 Originally built as a static client-side web application integrating Supabase database client for user registrations, the application has been wrapped in a Spring Boot Maven web structure.
 The backend Tomcat web server hosts the website and serves all assets (HTML, CSS, JS, images) statically at the root context directory, preserving all relative file paths.